vincentkeizer/SignalR-typings-creator/readme.md

 Install-Package SignalRTypingsCreator
 ```

+The nuget package contains a post build target which triggers the commanad line tool for the current project.

 **Note:**

-Installing SignalR typings will also install signalr-1.0.d.ts.
+Installing SignalR typings nuget package will also install signalr-1.0.d.ts.
 Please delete this file, this will cause subsequent variable declarations errors.

 ## Command line